Srushti104/Big-data-systems/Lab/Lab2/README.md

 __Datalab__ is used to explore, analyze, transform data and build Machine Learning (ML) models on Google’s Cloud virtual machine.

-__BigQuery__ is cloud-based big data analytics web service for processing very large read-only data sets, using SQL-like syntax.
+__BigQuery__ is cloud-based big data analytics web service for processing very large read-only data sets, using SQL-like syntax